uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/programming_guide/VPL_prg_session.rst

      user-defined search folders which are provided by `ONEVPL_SEARCH_PATH` enviromental variable.

+.. important:: To prioritize loading of custom oneVPL library, users may set environment variable
+               `ONEVPL_PRIORITY_PATH` with the path to the user-defined folder.
+               All libraries found in the ONEVPL_PRIORITY_PATH have the same priority (higher than any others, and HW/SW or API version rules are not applied) and should be loaded/filtered according to :cpp:func:`MFXSetConfigFilterProperty`.

 When oneVPL dispatcher searchers for the legacy |msdk_full_name|
 implementation it uses :ref:`legacy dispatcher search order <legacy_search_order>`.